 To set up your corporate email address, you will need a website and access to the control panel of the website hosting.

-Register a corporate email address
+Register a professional email address

 Authentication gives you two benefits:

 - Increases the chances for your campaigns to end up in the inbox.
 Authentication helps an email provider understand who sent the email — a reliable sender or a fraudster.
-If you are not sending spam, your chances of getting to the inbox grow.
+If you are not sending spam, your chances of getting into the inbox grow.

 Follow the steps below to set up email authentication.
+You can also watch a short excerpt from our certification course:

 Add your email to confirmed emails

 Click Add.
 Next, enter your email and name.
-In the Name field, you can enter your name or company name.
+In the Name field, you can enter your name or the company name.
 This is the sender’s name that will be indicated in your emails when sending.
 The name helps your subscribers to determine the sender of the campaign.
 You can change the sender’s name in the Confirmed emails section of the Settings.

 Click the Confirm button.